Erasmus+ for Studies

 - Countries/ nationalities

-- You can study or do research in any of the Erasmus+ programme countries, which include the EU member states, as well as Republic of Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey.
-Be aware that your Erasmus+ period cannot take place in your country of residence or The Netherlands.
+- For study or research in Erasmus+ programme countries, i.e. all EU member states plus the UK, Republic of North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey.
+NOTE: your Erasmus+ destination may not be your country of residence or The Netherlands

 - Scholarship type